-- The new deadline for FY17 appropriations is set for April 28, 2017, meaning that the appropriations process for FY18 will likely be tabled until appropriations for FY17 are finished - President Trump has signaled to congressional Republican leaders that he prefers to fund his promised Mexico border wall through FY18 appropriations - This would likely take the form of an "emergency" supplemental appropriations bill that wouldn't be subject to normal spending limits - Neither the new Congress nor the new administration has commented on the progress of FY17 appropriations, indicating that they have tabled these discussions until the spring and are focused on confirming Trump's nominees
+- The new deadline for FY17 appropriations is set for April 28, 2017, meaning that the appropriations process for FY18 will likely be tabled until appropriations for FY17 are finished - President Trump has signaled to congressional Republican leaders that he prefers to fund his promised Mexico border wall through FY18 appropriations - This would likely take the form of an "emergency" supplemental appropriations bill that wouldn't be subject to normal spending limits - Congress has started to revisit the FY17 appropriations process, starting with a redo of the defense appropriations bill without OCO funding.
+(See defense appropriations slide for more information.)